themohammadreza/MultiAV/ui/web/README.md

 # MultiAV Frontend

 Next.js + TypeScript UI using Mantine and TanStack Query.
+Uploads show inline results under the form, polling stops automatically once a job reaches a terminal state, and the results page shares the same summary layout with engine details and a JSON download action.

 ## Configuration
 - Copy `.env.example` to `.env.local` and adjust API base URL/timeouts.